Introduction

 larkx's answer

-• Level 1 (paths + language): ~8 tokens per file.
-300 files = 2.4K tokens.
+• Level 1 (paths + language): about 8 tokens per file.
+300 files = about 2.4K tokens.

-• Level 2 (+ symbols + imports): ~80 tokens per file.
-300 files = 24K tokens.
+• Level 2 (+ symbols + imports): about 80 tokens per file.
+300 files = about 24K tokens.

-• Level 3 (+ full signatures): ~150 tokens per file.
-300 files = 45K tokens.
+• Level 3 (+ full signatures): about 150 tokens per file.
+300 files = about 45K tokens.

-• Level 4 (+ AI summaries): ~250 tokens per file.
-300 files = 75K tokens.
+• Level 4 (+ AI summaries): about 250 tokens per file.
+300 files = about 75K tokens.

-Calculate for your project
+Measure for your project

 When larkx helps the most